V-Sekai/manuals/decisions/20231201-headless-launcher-backend.md

-# Proposed: Headless Launcher Backend with Elixir and Server-Side CockroachDB
+# Draft: Headless Launcher Backend with Elixir and Server-Side CockroachDB

 ## Metadata